pragma-/pbot/doc/Registry.md

        <PBot> Registry reloaded.

 ## Metadata list
-This is a list of recognized registry meta-data keys.
+This is a list of recognized registry metadata keys.

 Name | Description
 --- | ---